Clemapfel/mousetrap/docs/09_opengl.md

 <center>(source: [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems))</center>

  Sticking to 2D for now, we assume the the z-coordainte is '0' from now on.
-This reduces the 3d space to a 2D plane, which is sometimes called the **viewport**.
+This reduces the 3d space to a 2D plane, which is sometimes called **gl coordinates**.

 We see that the y-coordinate is positive when move "up", negative when moving "down".
 The x coordinate is negative when going "left", positive when going "right".